 Avoiding Loss of Quality

-Every time you save a “lossy” format like a JPG image, you lose a certain amount of information, making the image less clear.
+Every time you save a “lossy” format like a JPG image, you lose a certain amount of digital information, making the image less clear.
 You don’t lose any information with a “lossless” format like PNG no matter how many times you save the image.

 Editing photos for print use

 Confused over what size an image needs to be for print use?
 Join the club!

 The short answer is this: take the width of the digital photo in pixels and divide by 300: that’s how wide (in inches) the printed image will be if printed at 300dpi (dots per inch).
 Do the same with the height.

 For instance, an image that is 1800 x 1500px will print at 6 x 5” at 300 dpi.

 What about the image’s resolution – the ppi (pixels per inch)?
 It’s very confusing (especially because some graphics programs call the digital image resolution “dpi”, which it is NOT), but in essence, the digital resolution refers only to how an image is displayed on a computer screen, and is irrelevant for print use.
 See my DPI vs. PPI page for a more detailed discussion.